baku89/bndr-js/README.md

 </div>

-**Bndr.js** /ˈbaɪndɚ/ is a library designed to compose events from various user inputs and chain filters in a monadic manner, integrating them into a single event object.
+**Bndr** /ˈbaɪndɚ/ is a library designed to compose events from various user inputs and chain filters in a monadic manner, integrating them into a single event object.
 It accommodates input devices such as mice🖱️, styluses🖊️, touch inputs👆, keyboards⌨️, [MIDI](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API) controllers🎹, and [gamepads](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API)🎮.
 Developed and maintained by [Baku Hashimoto](https://baku89.com).

 Potential use cases for this library include: